DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-06-28-making-references-an-offer-condition.md

 When the provider makes an offer, they’re asked to add conditions as usual.

-There are currently 2 standard conditions, which have pre-selected checkboxes but can be unselected.
+There are currently 2 standard conditions, which are selected by default but can be unselected.
 They are:

 - Disclosure and Barring Service check
 - fitness to train to teach check